-FIRST, Make a Timely Protest to the Suspension.
-Depending on how the SSA learned about the warrant, you may get advance notice of the intended suspension.
+FIRST, Make a Timely Protest of the Suspension.
+You might get advance notice of the intended suspension.
 This advance notice is the "due process period."

 *If you or someone acting for you reports the warrant, SSA will suspend your benefits right away.
-You will get an overpayment notice at the same time you get your suspension notice.
+You will get an overpayment notice at the same time as your suspension notice.

-If you protest the suspension during this due process period, the SSA will put off the suspension until it figures out whether you qualify for a good cause exception.
+If you protest the suspension during this due process period, SSA will put off the suspension until it figures out if you qualify for a good cause exception.
 (Read more on the good cause exceptions below.)
 You will keep getting your check.
-If the SSA later determines it should have suspended your benefits, it will seek an overpayment for the benefits you got during the deferral.
+If SSA later determines it should have suspended your benefits, it will seek an overpayment for the benefits you got during this time.

-If you do not protest during this due process period, the SSA will suspend your benefits.
+If you do not protest during this due process period, SSA will suspend your benefits.
 You may still protest the suspension of benefits.
-The SSA will only give your benefits back if you win your protest.
+SSA will only give back your benefits if you win your protest.

 SECOND, Address the Warrant.
 Look closely at your notice of suspension.
-It should say why the SSA is suspending your benefits.
-It should also tell you about the warrant.
-The notice should say:
+It should say:

-If it does not, ask the SSA for this information.
+If it does not, ask SSA for this info.

-The SSA got a warrant number from a federal or state agency before sending you its notice.
+SSA got a warrant number from a federal or state agency before sending you its notice.
 You will need the warrant number.
-You will have to contact the agency that issued the warrant or violation to address your fleeing felon status.
+You must contact the agency that issued the warrant or violation to address your fleeing felon status.

-After you learn which agency issued the felony warrant, contact them to get a copy.
+After you learn which agency issued the felony warrant, contact them for a copy.
 Once you get it, you must contact the prosecutor's office that issued the warrant or violation to address the underlying issue.